luiarthur/play_scala/memoize/memoize.md

 ```

-`memoize` is a partial function that takes a function of arity one and returns
+`memoize` is a generic function that takes in a function and returns a
-a new partial function.
-Specifically, a mutable hashmap is returned.
-Note these functions all have type `I => O`.
-For partial functions,
-an `apply` method is defined to dictate what applying an argument would do.
+mutable map.
+The mutable map's `apply` method is overridden so as to
-In this case, the partial function has type mutable hashmap, so the
-apply method is already defined, but it can be overridden.
-The return value
-given an argument is not the lookup value at the key, or is computed on the
+return the lookup value corresponding to an input key, or compute it
-fly using `f`.
+using `f`, then store the value in the map, then return it.

 `fib` is again a function.
-It returns the `memoize` which takes as an argument
+It returns the `memoize` function which takes as an
+argument an anonymous function in the form of a series of case statements.
-the anonymous function.
-And then it returns the answer when we apply an argument.
+And then it returns the answer when we apply the resulting function to
+an argument.
+That is we apply `fib` to an argument `x` by `fib(x)`.

-That is `fib(10)` will now return the value we want.
+That is `fib(10)` will now return the value we want (55).

 Note that this will be faster for larger arguments.
 But, one should be careful
 to start computing fib when it is small.
 A first call to fib of